-An all-in-one ed blog that compiles teaching resources and tools, strategies and ideas, fun student activities, good books and authors, and hot ed news in a single setting.
-The website also lets you in some amazing devices for new and experienced teachers alike.
+An all-in-one ed blog that compiles teaching resources and tools, strategies and ideas, fun student activities, good books and authors, as well as updates ed news in a single setting.
+The website also provides amazing devices for new and experienced teachers alike.

 Contact: Alexander Russo, Author

-For passionate educators, EdWeek offers bunches of daily news and fantastic advice on addressing everyday classroom scenarios.
-Browsing this blog will let you have easy access to heaps of e-books, professional development kits, and links to follow-worthy blogs related to education.
+For passionate educators, EdWeek offers daily news and fantastic advice on addressing everyday classroom scenarios.
+Browsing this blog will provide you with easy access to e-books, professional development kits, and links to follow-worthy blogs related to education.

 Contact: Ryan Lanier, Marketing Manager

 Need daily updates of technology and innovation?
-Look no further than eSchool News.
-Aside from brilliant featured articles, they also feature tons of teacher resources, classroom improvement ideas, and professional development tools for avid educators, whether in written or video format.
+Look no further!
+In addition to brilliant featured articles, eSchool News also features tons of teacher resources, classroom improvement ideas, and professional development tools for avid educators.

 Contact: Meris Stansbury, Editorial Director